saadalican/Amazon-Sales-Data-Trend/README.md

 ## Files Included:

-### Advanced Excel Workbook: ### An Excel workbook containing complete data set of 49,674 rows.
+### MS Excel Workbook: ###
+An Excel workbook containing complete data set of 49,674 rows.

-### PostgresSQL Script: ### Contains the SQL queries used to extract and manipulate data from the Amazon customer sales database.
+### PostgresSQL Script: ###
+Contains the SQL queries used to extract and manipulate data from the Amazon customer sales database.

-### Power BI Report: ### A BI report showcasing sales summary by category and detailed customer data analysis.
+### Power BI Report: ###
+A BI report showcasing sales summary by category and detailed customer data analysis.
 The report consists of two main pages:

 Sales Summary: Provides an overview of sales performance across different product categories.